MaineKuehn/usim/docs/source/topics/simpy.rst

 +------------------------------------+--------------------------------------+

 Changing imports is all that is required to switch from SimPy to the μSim compatibility layer.
-The following runs the first SimPy example by changing only the single line previously used to ``import simpy``.
+The core of the `first SimPy example`_ is exactly the same for the μSim compatibility layer:

 .. code:: python3